How Long Do Long Grip Socks Last? A Comprehensive Guide

 🟠 Wear signs:

-• Holes in toe box
+• Holes in the toe box

 • Grip pads rubbed off completely

-• Elastic fully stretched out
+• Elastic is fully stretched out

 🟢 Pro tip: Encourage teachers or parents to rotate pairs weekly and wash gently.